Yu-Maryland/FlowTune/README.md

 - A set of seqeuntial FPU benchmarks in BLIF (original benchmarks from <a href="https://github.com/verilog-to-routing/vtr-verilog-to-routing">VTR 8.0</a> Thanks!@VTR Team)

-- Push-button FlowTune for AIG, LUT, STD mapping optimizations (within ABC) are included.
+- Push-button FlowTune for Boolean Networks, LUT (FPGA mapping), STD (ASIC) mapping optimizations.

-- FlowTune push-button integration with <a href="https://github.com/verilog-to-routing/vtr-verilog-to-routing">VTR 8.0</a>.
-End-to-end evaluation of FlowTune till post-PnR stage is included.
+- FlowTune full integration with <a href="https://github.com/verilog-to-routing/vtr-verilog-to-routing">VTR 8.0</a> (see bash script install.sh).
+End-to-end evaluation of FlowTune up to post-PnR stage is enabled!
+(Thanks @VTR team).

-- FlowTune push-button integration with <a href="https://github.com/YosysHQ/yosys">Yosys</a> (Thanks! @Yosys Team)
+- FlowTune full integration with <a href="https://github.com/YosysHQ/yosys">Yosys</a> (Thanks! @Yosys Team)

-- FlowTune Vivado demo is included.
+- FlowTune -> Vivado demo and FlowTune -> Cadence Genus demo are included.

 ### Reference